 David J. Lewis will be giving a gallery talk and lecture at the Fay Jones School of Architecture at the University of Arkansas on Monday, April 9th.
 The opening reception of the Manual of Section Exhibition will be held following the lecture.

-David J. Lewis will lecture at Hammons School of Architecture at Drury University tomorrow at 3 PM.
+David will give a lecture at the School of Architecture at the University of Utah this Friday, February 23rd, at 4PM.

 LTL's Helen R. Walton Children's Enrichment Center / Early Childhood Initiatives Center, a collaboration with SCAPE Landscape Architecture, is a recipient of the 65th Annual Progressive Architecture Awards Citation.
 This important project for the community is currently under construction, and part of the Northwest Arkansas Design Excellence Program.